Raj3028/Students-Record-Management-System/README.md

 - Make sure all the Student routes are protected.

 ### Authorisation
-- Make sure that only logged-in user(teacher) is able to create,get, edit or delete the StudentDetails for his students only.
+- Make sure that only logged-in user(teacher) is able to create, get, edit or delete the StudentDetails for his students only.
 - In case of unauthorized access return an appropirate error message.